pitt-crc/lmod_tracking/README.md

 ## Setup and Background

+TODO: Write this introduction

+### Lmod Logging

+Lmod facilitates usage tracking by logging module loads to the system log.
-This project assumes Lmod usage data is written to disk using the following plain text data model:
+This project assumes Lmod usage data is written to disk using the following log message format:

 ```
 [MONTH] [DAY] [TIME] [NODE] [LOGGERNAME]: user=[USERNAME] module=[PACKAGE]/[VERSION] path=[MODULEPATH] host=[NODE] time=[UTC]
 ```

+The message format used by Lmod is typically defined in the `SitePackage.lua` file on each node.
+At the time of writing, this is the same format suggested by the [official Lmod documentation]((https://lmod.readthedocs.io/en/latest/300_tracking_module_usage.html)).

-## Database Ingestion
+### Database Ingestion

-When setting up their database, users may also find it useful to define views summarizing the overall package usage.
+TODO: Write this section

 ## Configuring Custom Views